Nfinley/coding-journal/bugs.md

 -Reason why: There is a container that renders both chart and table and in this container it makes a fetchCall but also the child component that is the table is also making a call.
 So when the first call finishes in the parent container, it partially loads and then hesitates when the child container fetch call finishes and then it reloads

 -Solution: Extract the fetch call from the child component (table) and put it in the same container that is making the other calls to then load the main container only after all the calls have finished

+###### 8/22/2018

+###### BUG/Issue 21 - Redux state mutated

+- Issue on initial load of a page redux populates an object with two arrays, then in an unrelated function when it gets called that is merging the two together to form one object it overrides Redux globally.
+This is the variable that caused this:
+  `const mergedSegments = _cloneDeep(_merge(segments.mySegments, segments.teamSegments);`

+\_ Solution: Because the variable above was not actually cloning the arrays properly it was mutating the original arrays.
+Below is the variable updated to ensure they are not mutated
+`const mergedSegments = _merge(_cloneDeep(segments.mySegments), _cloneDeep(segments.teamSegments));`